Contingent Real Estate 101: Can I Still Buy The House?

 With rates of interest so low most folks have the ability to find ways to receive their house purchases, nevertheless, when the market turns or rate of interest begin to rise, you will see a lot more contingency agreements fail!
 A contingency enters play when the buyer already has a contract in hand and a closing date on the calendar for their current house.

 This kind of contingency does not allow the seller to accept other offers on the property for a particular duration because they have contractual responsibilities.
-When the house is significant contingent, the seller might still accept back up deals.
+When the house is significant contingent, the seller might still have accepted an offer as a backup offer.

 Many contingent listings will enable other buyers to position offers on the home.
 This is because contingent deals are still technically active listings and can fall out of the agreement if the purchaser does not satisfy the requested provisions.